google/osv-scanner/docs/guided-remediation.md

 The `--non-interactive` mode, in combination with [other flags](#remediation-flags), can be used in scripts to automatically apply and test remediation patches.

-Check out our [sample Python script](https://github.com/google/osv-scanner/blob/main/scripts/examples/auto_guided_remediation.py) that uses `osv-scanner fix` to remediate as many vulnerabilities as possible without failing your project's `npm run test`.
+Check out our [sample Python script](https://github.com/google/osv-scanner/blob/main/scripts/examples/auto_guided_remediation.py) that uses `osv-scanner fix` to remediate as many vulnerabilities as possible in an npm project without failing your project's `npm run test`.

 ## Interactive mode